runfinch/finch-website/docs/docs/configuration-reference.md

 - `memory` **(macOS only)**: The amount of memory to attach to the virtual machine.
 The default is determined dynamically based on the resources available using `0.25 * total_memory`, with a minimum value of `2GiB`.

+- `bootdisk` **(macOS only)**: The size of the boot disk attached to the virtual machine, which holds the guest operating system.
+Must be greater than `10GiB`.
+Default is `100GiB`.

+- `datadisk` **(macOS only)**: The size of the data disk attached to the virtual machine, where container images, containers, and volumes are stored.
+Must be greater than `10GiB`.
+Default is `50GiB`.
+Both disks are sparse and can only be grown once created.
+See [disk management](/docs/managing-finch/macos/disk-management/) for more details.

 - `snapshotters`: The list of [containerd snapshotters](https://github.com/containerd/containerd/tree/main/docs/snapshotters)